Geometry of Nonrelativistic string: Nonrelativistic Nambu - Goto action for the bosonic string

-The string is an extension of the particle model, Both are relativistic objects \cite{BMN1} and a particular type of nonrelativistic limit is to be taken to obtain the coupling of the nonrelativistic theories with gravity.
-The algorithm of GGT is remarkable successful in formulating the coupling in different particle models \cite{BMM1}.
-So one would expect that the same algorithm will be useful for coupling the strings though we must be very careful on account of some very important differences between the two models.
-Unlike the particle which is represented by a point, the string is an one dimensional object which is described by a parameter $\sigma$.
-So during its evolution it traces a two dimensional world sheet.
-This surface defines a two dimensional foliation of space time.
-It is mapped by two coordinates, $\tau$ and $\sigma$, where $\tau$ is time-like and $\sigma$ is space-like.
-As the string is essentially relativistic, the low energy excitation do not affect the string world sheet The relativistic Nembu Goto action of the bosonic string is given by,
+The string is an extension of the particle model as discuss above.
+Both are relativistic objects and a particular type of nonrelativistic limit is to be taken to obtain the coupling of the nonrelativistic theories with gravity.
+However the string is an extended object .
+So the motion of the string traces a two dimensional world sheet .
+This world sheet is mapped by two coordinates, $\sigma$ and $\tau$, where $\sigma$ is space-like and $\tau$ is time-like .
+For the bosonic string the relativistic Nambu Goto action is given by,

 where $h_{ij }$ is the metric induced by the target space and given by,